-- The Solana target requires Solana v1.8.1. - Function selectors are eight bytes wide and known as discriminators. - Solana provides different builtins, e.g. tx.program_id and tx.accounts. - When creating a contract in Solidity using new, one needs to provide the data account address that is going to be initialized for the new contract.
+- The Solana target requires Solana v1.8.1. - Function selectors are eight bytes wide and known as discriminators. - Solana provides different builtins, e.g. block.slot and tx.accounts. - When calling an external function or invoking a contract's constructor, one needs to provide the necessary accounts for the transaction. - The keyword this returns the contract's program account, also know as program id. - Contracts cannot be types on Solana and calls to contracts follow a different syntax. - Accounts can be declared on functions using annotations.